chiroschelle-ICT/coala-live/README.md

   - [ ] Custom alert box for inneficient rights
   - [ ] Instead of perma deleting a lid --> disable them
     - [ ] Have to write a python script to add and populate a field in every document.
+  - [ ] Profile Tab
+    - [ ] Password reset
+    - [ ] Overview
+      - [ ] aantal leden
+      - [ ] komende verjaardagen
+      - [ ] download mailijst ouders
+  - [ ] Mailing function
+- [ ] Data changes
+  - [ ] Add 2 or more addresses and email per user
+    - use a foreach in GET methot for every address/emai in the document
+    - add a fucntion in POST methot to add 1 extra email/address to lid
+    - so the Document could look something like this
+      - Address: ...
+      - Address-2: ...
+    - Then i could loop with a regex for the word Address